 Origins of the Manx Language

-Manx is the historic language of those from the Isle of Man, and whilst it’s not the primary language of modern-day Manx people, it continues to be spoken and is an important part of the Isle of Man’s culture and heritage.
+Manx Gaelic is the indigenous language of the Isle of Man, and its roots on the Island date back over 1,500 years.
+While Manx is no longer the primary language of modern-day Manx people, it is a community language that continues to be spoken, celebrated and recognised as an important part of the Isle of Man’s culture and heritage.

 3,000 years ago, Celtic languages were spoken by most people across Europe, but when new empires spread across the continent, all the mainland continental Celtic languages died out.
 However, the Celts on the islands of Britain and Ireland kept their Celtic languages and over time they diverged into two different groups; Brythonic, spoken in most of the island we now call Britain, and Goidelic, or Gaelic, spoken in Ireland.